 The Japanese electronic goods giant has done more than just establish a strong foothold in the electronics market.
 It has deep interests in the music entertainment industry and also sits right at the front in the gaming console business.

 Based in Japan and established in the 1940s, Sony has come a long way, having been operational long before many of its competitors today.
 As large a conglomerate as Sony, the Company still maintains unquestionable quality in many audio products.

 Famed for its Walkman and Discman brands from the early 80s to 2000s, the Company has maintained a strong link to radio listeners.

-It also caters for users who enjoy listening to radio on the move, which brings us onto this review of the Sony XDR-P1DBP.
-A UK favourite that is as small as a deck of cards, and just about as light.
+It also caters to users who enjoy listening to radio on the move, which brings us to this review of the Sony XDR-P1DBP.
+A UK favourite that is as small as a deck of cards and just about as light.